Characters: Mobile Suit Gundam: Char's Counterattack

 Visionary Villain: Char has a vision for the future.
 It involves an uninhabited earth, and the entire population moving out into space, where they will, of course, be dominated by his Neo-Zeon.

-The daughter of an Earth Federation minister and a powerful Newtype, Quess is a spoiled little girl with no real ability to connect to normal people.
+A poweful Newtype, and the daughter of an Earth Federation minister, Quess is a spoiled little girl with no real ability to connect to normal people.
 When Amuro and the rest of the Londo Bell don't pay enough attention to her, she sets her sights on Char and latches onto him, becoming one of his pilots.